mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 If you already have a template, you can [skip this section](#how-to-create-a-project-archive).

 A template is a repository which contains some project specific information.
-Once you choose a tenant, you can choose a template.
+Once you choose a company, you can choose a template.
 The template allows you to pre-fill active services in your project and starts all the similar projects with the same configuration.
 So, it is a base on which to create your project.